 - Booster cushions are not recommended, as they do not provide protection in a side impact crash.

-Options for children with additional needs
+Options for children with disability or reduced mobility

 - modifying a child restraint